A batterers’ intervention program, or BIP, is a rehabilitation program you may be eligible for if convicted of certain domestic violence offenses.

-Generally, participants are responsible for paying program fees.
-There are often sources of financial assistance for those who cannot pay on their own.
+Generally, you are responsible for paying program fees.
+However, there are often sources of financial assistance available if you cannot pay on your own.

 - use an initial intake that defines abuse, including emotional, sexual, and economic abuse, as well as techniques for stopping them,

-- assess whether the program would benefit the defendant, and refuse enrollment if it would not,
+- assess whether the program would benefit you, and refuse enrollment if it would not,

-- require a written referral, including the minimum number of sessions, from the court or from a probation department before enrolling the defendant,
+- require a written referral, including the minimum number of sessions, from the court or from a probation department before enrolling you,

-- use a sliding fee schedule based on the defendant’s ability to pay,
+- use a sliding fee schedule based on your ability to pay,

-- provide strategies to hold the defendant accountable for the violence in his or her relationships,
+- provide strategies to hold you accountable for the violence in your relationships,

-- require defendants’ sober participation in ongoing group sessions,
+- require your sober participation in ongoing group sessions,

-- require a written agreement from the defendant acknowledging the terms of attendance and consenting to removal if the defendant is not benefiting from the program or is disruptive to it,
+- require a written agreement from you acknowledging the terms of attendance and consenting to removal if you are not benefiting from the program or are disruptive to it,

-- have the defendant sign a confidentiality agreement, prohibiting the disclosure of information about other program participants,
+- have you sign a confidentiality agreement, prohibiting the disclosure of information about other program participants,

-- inform the victim of available resources, as well as the requirements for the defendant’s participation in the program,
+- inform the victim of available resources, as well as the requirements for your participation in the program,

 - provide education programs that cover gender roles, socialization, violence, power dynamics, and the effects of abuse on children and others, as well as cultural and ethnic sensitivity,